bongiozzo/musica_mustdie/output/band_legionofthedamned.md

 # Legion Of The Damned

-Дискография
+## Дискография

-"Malevolent Rapture" 2006, Thrash
+### "Malevolent Rapture" 2006, Thrash

+1. Legion Of The Damned (3.09);
+2. Death's Head March (3.44);
+3. Werewolf Corpse (4.54);
+4. Into The Eye Of The Storm (4.29);
+5. Malevolent Rapture (4.03);
+6. Demonfist (4.26);
+7. Taste Of The Whip (3.36);
+8. Bleed For Me (3.56);
+9. Scourging The Crowned King (3.37);
+10. Killing For Recreation (3.51)

+All songs written by LEGION OF THE DAMNED
+Produced by Andy Classen and LEGION OF THE DAMNED Recorded, engineered and mastered by Andy Classen at Stage One Studio

+Maurice - Vocals
+Richard - Guitars
+Twan - Bass
+Erik - Drums

-"Sons of the Jackal" 2007, Thrash
+### "Sons of the Jackal" 2007, Thrash

+1. Son of the Jackal 03:52
+2. Undead Stillborn 03:59
+3. Avenging Archangel 03:28
+4. Death Is My Master (Slay for Kali) 05:09
+5. Sepulchral Ghoul 04:19
+6. Seven Heads They Slumber 01:59
+7. Infernal Wrath 04:07
+8. Atomicide 03:18
+9. Ten Horns Arise 03:31
+10. Diabolist 03:40

-"Feel the Blade" 2008, Thrash
+### "Feel the Blade" 2008, Thrash

+1. Nuclear Torment 03:44
+2. Nocturnal Predator 04:12
+3. Slaughtering the Pigs 04:20
+4. Slut of Sodom 03:46
+5. Feel the Blade 04:19
+6. Expire 02:24
+7. Warbeast 02:58
+8. Disturbing the Dead 03:27
+9. Obsessed by the Grave 05:13
+10. Reaper's Call 03:21

-"Cult of the Dead" 2008, Thrash
+### "Cult of the Dead" 2008, Thrash

+01. Sermon of Sacrilege
+02. Pray and suffer
+03. Black templar
+04. House of Possession
+05. Black wings of Yog Sothoth
+06. Cult of the dead
+07. Necrosophic rapture
+08. Enslaver of souls
+09. Solar Overlord
+10. Lucifer saviour
+11. Final Godsend

-"Descent Into Chaos" 2011, Thrash
+### "Descent Into Chaos" 2011, Thrash

+1. Intro - Descent Into Chaos
+2. Night Of The Sabbath
+3. War In My Blood
+4. Shrapnel Rain
+5. Holy Blood, Holy War
+6. Killzone
+7. Lord Of The Files
+8. Desolation Empire
+9. The Hand Of Darkness
+10. Repossessed

+Recorded and mixed in Abyss Studios of Peter Tдgtgren
+11. Legion Of The Damned (feat.
+Peter Tдgtgren)

 ## Отношения с другими группами